 The Group carries its investment properties at fair value, with changes in fair value being recognised in the consolidated statement of profit or loss.
-Fair values are estimated by independent valuers who have used valuation techniques.
-These estimated fair values of investment properties may vary from the actual prices that would be achieved in a arm's length transaction at the reporting date.
+Fair values are estimated by independent valuers who have used valuation techniques.These estimated fair values of investment properties may vary from the actual prices that would be achieved in a arm's length transaction at the reporting date.

-Where the Group determines that the fair value of an investment property under development is not reliably determinable but expects the fair value of the property to be reliably determinable when construction is complete (refer note 15), the Group measures that investment property under development at cost until either its fair value become reliably determinable or development is completed (whichever is earlier).
-When the fair value becomes reliably measurable, the fair value of such properties may vary from the actual cost.
+prolonged decline in the fair value below its cost or where (refer note 15), the Group measures that investment property under development at cost until either its fair value become reliably determinable or development is completed (whichever is earlier).
+When the fair value becomes reliably the actual cost.